 What does brand owner mean?

-Brand owner is important because NSW regulated-battery obligations may attach to the actor responsible for supply into the State, including situations where that actor differs from the company whose brand appears on the battery or product packaging.
+Brand owner is the NSW regulated-battery actor term that can route stewardship responsibility to the actor responsible for supply into the State, not automatically to the company whose brand appears on the product.

 This page is New South Wales-specific.
 The source text modifies the Act’s brand-owner logic for regulated batteries and should not be generalized into a global brand-owner definition for every battery, EPR, or product-stewardship regime.